 Don’t hide your tea towels in a drawer.
 Buy kitchen towels that are colorful and match your overall kitchen look, and drape them attractively over the handle to your oven or arrange them in a corner basket.
 It’s a cheap way to add some color to a drab space, and keep your towels close at hand.

 Plants can brighten up any room in your house, but they don’t have to be merely decorative.
 Start an herb garden on your kitchen windowsill, and you’ll both make your room look more inviting and provide a cheaper, readily accessible way to flavor your salads and dishes.

 Why go for boring black or chrome when you buy kitchen appliances and accessories in fun colors?
 My kitchen has a black, white and red theme, so I made sure to buy my stand mixer and tea kettle in red for more pops of color.
 Silicone spatulas, toaster ovens, rugs and floor mats, countertop storage containers, napkin holders, oven mitts, pots and pans, ceramic baking dishes, even salt-and-pepper shakers can be artfully arranged to give your kitchen a colorful theme.

 24. Add a storage cart or butcher block

-You might not have the space, or the money, to add a full-on kitchen island to your cooking space, but a small storage card or butcher block can add interest and usefulness to your kitchen.
-Look for neighbors selling theirs as they upgrade to larger homes with built-in islands, or if you’re handy, you can even built one yourself.
+You might not have the space, or the money, to add a full-on kitchen island to your cooking space, but a small storage cart or butcher block can add interest and usefulness to your kitchen.
+Look for neighbors selling theirs as they upgrade to larger homes with built-in islands, or if you’re handy, you can even build one yourself.

 Cheap decorating ideas for the dining room